fafalios/sparql-ld/README.md

 This repository contains only the above 7 classes.
-We also provide a zip containing the *original* Jena 2.13.0 ARQ source code (as downloaded from [https://jena.apache.org/download](https://jena.apache.org/download) in April 17, 2015) as well as the extended Jena ARQ jar file.
+We also provide a zip containing the *original* Jena 2.13.0 ARQ source code (as downloaded from [https://jena.apache.org/download](https://jena.apache.org/download) in April 17, 2015) as well as the extended, already built, Jena ARQ JAR file.

 ## Installation